 - Interdisciplinary research: The Joint Research Project on Life Innovation Materials was launched in 2016 between six institutes at Tohoku University, Tokyo Institute of Technology, Tokyo Medical and Dental University, Waseda University, Nagoya University and Osaka University, in which JWRI plays a key role.
 This inter-university project will facilitate the development of innovative materials for next-generation technology, using the capabilities of the six research institutes.

 - Research and Education Hubs for Innovative Manufacturing in Asia: JWRI has been promoting the “Project to Create Research and Educational Hubs for Innovative Manufacturing in Asia”, supported by MEXT and in cooperation with the Graduate School of Language and Culture, since 2013.
-This project provides international internships for graduate students, known as “Coupling Internships (CIS)”, which are performed at Japanese companies in Asia to cultivate global leaders with a practical mindset.
+We launch the second phase of the Project in 2018 with two major schemes: 1) Acceleration of international joint research through JWRI research network with Universities in Asia, and 2) Cultivation of global leaders with a practical mindset by international internships for graduate students, known as “Coupling Internships (CIS)”, which are performed at Japanese companies in Asia (Outbound CIS) and in Osaka University (Inbound CIS).

 JWRI will celebrate its 50th anniversary in 2022.
 Our institute serves as the world’s leading institute open to the research community of joining/welding science, and cultivates global leaders with sophisticated academic knowledge as well as technical knowledge relevant to the international community.
 Our staff dedicate their best efforts to lead the sustainable development of joining/welding science.